drewweaver27/Well-HTML-Product-Template/README.md

 ```

-### Example with data filled in, missing fields, and no extra coffee details (Coffee: Blue Note Blend)
+### Example with data filled in, missing fields, and NO extra coffee details (Coffee: Blue Note Blend)
 ```
 <p><strong>Description: </strong> Our house blend and a favorite among our regulars, this versatile coffee is great brewed your favorite way.
 We love it on v60, espresso and brewed coffee.</p>
 <p><strong>Roast: </strong>A medium roast blend of Natural Ethiopian and Washed Central American coffees</p>